 - The complaint is processed through the IA Unit for tracking purposes and assigned to the employee's supervisor or the IA Unit to investigate. - An investigator will contact the complainant and arrange an interview.
-Anonymous complaints are also investigated. - At the time of the interview the complainant is placed under oath and a sworn statement is taken. - Once the statement is prepared in writing, the complainant is given the chance to review the statement for accuracy and signature. - Interviews and statements are obtained from all witnesses in each incident.
+Anonymous complaints are also investigated. - When statements are prepared in writing, the complainant is given the opportunity to review the statement for accuracy and sign the statement, affirming its truthfulness. - Interviews and statements are obtained from all witnesses in each incident.
 All documentation is assembled in the case file for review by the employee's chain of command, Internal Affairs, and in appropriate circumstances the Command Review Board.